liudonghua123/liudonghua-blog/source/_posts/RSA中的public_private加解密.md

 see [converting-keys-between-openssl-and-openssh](http://security.stackexchange.com/questions/32768/converting-keys-between-openssl-and-openssh)
 **Generate an RSA pair**
-All the following methods give an RSA key pair in the same format 1.With openssl (man genrsa) openssl genrsa -out dummy-genrsa.pem 2048
+All the following methods give an RSA key pair in the same format
+1. With openssl (man genrsa)
+openssl genrsa -out dummy-genrsa.pem 2048
-In OpenSSL v1.0.1 genrsa is superseded by genpkey so this is the new way to do it (man genpkey): openssl genpkey -algorithm RSA -out dummy-genpkey.pem -pkeyopt rsa_keygen_bits:2048 2.With ssh-keygen ssh-keygen -t rsa -b 2048 -f dummy-ssh-keygen.pem -N '' -C "Test Key"
+In OpenSSL v1.0.1 genrsa is superseded by genpkey so this is the new way to do it (man genpkey): openssl genpkey -algorithm RSA -out dummy-genpkey.pem -pkeyopt rsa_keygen_bits:2048
+2. With ssh-keygen
+ssh-keygen -t rsa -b 2048 -f dummy-ssh-keygen.pem -N '' -C "Test Key"

 **Converting DER to PEM**